The Scottish Borders

 The Scottish Borders really is one of Scotland's undiscovered treasures.
 Often unjustly overlooked by visitors who pass through it on their way to the better known north & west of the country, the Borders have a great deal to offer those who do pause to investigate!

-Autumn 2015 brings a new railway service to the Borders that links the area up with Midlothian and even Edinburgh, so it is now easier than ever to pay a visit!
+In 2015 a new railway service was brought to the Borders to link the area up with Midlothian and even Edinburgh, so it is now easier than ever to pay a visit!

 Scottish Borders Self Catering Cottages

 A peaceful land of green hills, forests and rivers, the Scottish Borders boasts a wild and romantic history, as its ruined abbeys, ancient keeps, castles and imposing stately homes all bear witness.
 Active visitors can explore the two major walking paths, the Southern Upland and St Cuthbert's Ways, that meander their way through the varied countryside or take advantage of the world class mountain biking trails at Glentress & Innerleithen.